bkuhlmann/gemsmith/README.md

 Alternatively, you can run `bundle exec rake release` if you don't wish to sign your gem releases (i.e default Bundler behavior) but the added security that `publish` provides is strongly recommended.

-## Upgrades

-For those upgrading from Gemsmith 5.6.0 please be aware of the following changes:

-- Move your `~/.gemsmith/settings.yml` settings to the new `~/.gemsmithrc` file.
-Refer to the Setup documentation mentioned above for details.
-- The `--cli/-c` create option has replaced the `--bin/-b` create option.
-- The `--code-climate` create option shortcut is now `-C` instead of `-c`.
-- [Tocer](https://github.com/bkuhlmann/tocer) has replaced [DocToc](https://github.com/thlorenz/doctoc) as a pure Ruby
-  implementation for generating README table of contents and removing the dependency on NPM.
-- The `rake readme:toc` task has been replaced with `rake doc`.
-- Using Rake to build, release, or publish a gem will fail if uncommitted Git changes are detected which prevent you from publishing a gem prematurely.

 # Tests